andyMa5on/Calorie-Calculator/README.md

-# Calorie-Calculator
+### Calorie-Calculator

+This was my first ever project whilst I was studying `HTML`, `CSS`, `JavaScript` and `J-Query`.

-The main aim with this project was work with Javascript to take information entered into a form to make some calculations and replace the form with a results section.
-Finally use Jquery to add some form validation.
+The aim wasn't to create something fancy looking, it's focus was using `JavaScript` and `J-Query` to take validate the user entered form data, do the calculations necessary and then manipulate the Dom to show the result.

-Task List:

-1, Create a basic HTML form and CSS Styles
-2, Use javascript to make the calculation depending on the information in the form 3, Use javascript to manipulate the Dom to hide the form and Show the results 4, use Jquery to add some form validation to the form